Today’s customers have more options and are more informed about their purchases than ever.

 The first step of any closed-loop feedback system is collecting customer feedback.
 Here, you want to source information from a wide variety of consumers, each at different stages of the customer journey.

-This will range from asking for the completion of surveys after receiving customer service help to requesting reviews when a product has been purchased.
+This will range from asking customers to complete surveys after receiving customer service help to requesting reviews when a product is purchased.

-Consider employing various online survey systems and platforms.
+Consider using multiple online survey platforms.
 Alternatively, you can use agents outside your business who will manage the process for you.

 You should also take steps to ensure customer information is kept safe and secure.
 Only collect the most important data, invest in specialist software, and encrypt sensitive data.